PreciselyData/PreciselyAPIsSDK-NodeJS/README.md

 * [Geolocation](https://developer.precisely.com/apis/geolocation): Device Location.
 The Geolocation API returns location coordinates based on the input of an IP Address or Wi-Fi Access point MAC address.
 Useful for a variety of applications, business processes and workflows in eCommerce, Fraud Detection, Physical-Digital interactions, Field Service and more.

-* [Identity Profiles](https://developer.precisely.com/apis/identityprofiles): Rich Identity Profiles.
-Powerful, local socio-economic & affinity insights about your customer.
-Enrich shipping addresses with rich, localized Identity profiles, demographics, lifestyle segmentations, neighborhood names, property ownership & values, and social affinity insights.
-The Identity Profiles API returns all these data with the input of a Physical Address, Email Address, or Twitter handle.
-Useful for enhancing & enriching a wide variety of applications, business processes, or workflows.

 * [Schools](https://developer.precisely.com/apis/schools): School Listings.
 Gather local multiple school listings, types, districts and education levels for your applications.
 The Schools API accepts multiple powerful inputs & geographic filtering options and returns nearby school listings and additional data a single API request.
 Useful for enriching your applications and websites.